Recipients of the Irving S. Sigal Postdoctoral Fellowship

 Currently, Dr. Pan is Assistant Professor of Chemistry at the University of Alabama.
 Dr. Pan’s present research areas include single molecule spectroelectrochemistry, organic photovoltaic and electrochemistry of nano-materials.

 Dr. John Hoerter (2008-2010 Sigal Fellow) – Sigal Fellow at The Scripps Research Institute (with Professor Nicholas Gascoigne).
 Fellowship Topic: Dynamics, Degredation, and Chemical Modification of Non-Coding RNA.

 Currently, Dr. Hoerter is a Research Fellow in the Laboratory of Professor Nicholas Gascoigne, Department of Immunology and Microbial Science at The Scripps Research Institute in La Jolla, CA. Dr. Hoerter is continuing the research that was supported by the Sigal Fellowship, the study of intermolecular interactions at the immunologic synapse.

-Dr. Samuel J. Lord (2010-2012 Sigal Fellow) – Sigal Fellow at University of California, Berkeley (with Professor Jay T. Groves).
-Fellowship Topic: Using supported lipid bilayers to investigate the physical underpinning of signaling in cells.
+Dr. Samuel J. Lord (2010-2012 Sigal Fellow) – Sigal Fellow at University of California, San Francisco, CA. Fellowship Topic: Using supported lipid bilayers to investigate the physical underpinning of signaling in cells.

-Currently, Dr. Lord is a postdoctoral fellow in the Laboratory of Professor Jay T. Groves at the University of California in Berkeley, CA. Dr. Lord is continuing the research that was supported by the Sigal Fellowship, using fluorescence microscopy and supported lipid bilayers as tools to study how the spatial organization of biomolecules and mechanical forces within and between cells influence cell-cell signaling.
+Currently, Dr. Lord is a postdoctoral fellow in the Dyche Mullins' Laboratory at the University of California in San Francisco, CA. Dr. Lord is continuing the research that was supported by the Sigal Fellowship, using fluorescence microscopy and supported lipid bilayers as tools to study how the spatial organization of biomolecules and mechanical forces within and between cells influence cell-cell signaling.